 In this two-day workshop, participants will learn and practice effective business analysis techniques that can be applied in an Agile environment.
 This course explores the role and responsibilities of a Lean-Agile Business Analyst and equips them with the essential skills to be successful on Agile projects.
 Participants will relate the values and principles of various agile frameworks to understand how they can contribute value.
-This is a practical course that explains how a Business Analyst can support a Product Owner, Scrum Master, the Agile Team and their clients from the inception of business or product idea through the formulation of its vision and lean-agile business case, the discovery of its capabilities and features, the articulation of the epics and user stories for it, and the prioritization, refinement and management of the backlog items and Kanban boards throughout.
+This is a practical course that explains how a Business Analyst can support a Product Owner, Scrum Master, the Agile Team and their clients from the inception of a business or product idea through the formulation of its vision and lean-agile business case, the discovery of its capabilities and features, the articulation of the epics and user stories for it, and the prioritization, refinement and management of the backlog items and Kanban boards throughout.

 Incorporating agile concepts and methods from Scrum, SAFe, the Agile Project Framework, Kanban and more with insights from experts like Jeff Patton, Mike Cohn, Dean Leffingwell and others, this course is agile agnostic and ideally suited for those working in any of those environments – or others.
 Business Analysts working with tools like Jira, CA Agile (Rally), Planview (Innotas), IBM, VersionOne, Daptive (ChangePoint), Clarity, PowerSteering, or Targetprocess will also find this course extremely valuable by learning the best practices these tools require – and private training workshops can also be tailored to your toolset.

 AgilePM, AgileBA are registered trademarks of the Agile Business Consortium Limited.